 As well as collecting the College’s official records, the Archives are also home to the papers of individuals connected with Magdalen, as well as to items which illustrate a cross-section of College life that might not normally survive as part of the official record.

 The Archivist and Assistant Archivist are therefore always very happy to hear from those who think they may have items (both printed and digital) that they would like to donate to the Archives (archives@magd.ox.ac.uk).
-This might include photographs of matriculation groups, individuals, and sporting events, as well as any records of Magdalen clubs and societies.
-Ephemera (menu cards, programmes, newsletters, Freshers’ guides, etc.), correspondence, reminiscences, notebooks and diaries, lecture notes and essays, and audio-visual recordings are also particularly welcome.
+This might include, but is by no means limited to, the following: photographs (matriculation groups, individuals, sporting and college events, etc.); records of Magdalen clubs and societies; ephemera (menu cards, programmes, newsletters, Freshers’ guides, etc.); correspondence; reminiscences; notebooks and diaries; lecture notes and essays.

 Examples of recent deposits include: